-The code shall ensure that advertising and marketing campaigns:
+In order to promote responsible gaming and uphold EL values, the code shall ensure that advertising and marketing campaigns:

-- do not offer unreasonable incentives for loyalty that are linked to winning more based on gaming more - focus on entertainment and do not state or suggest that gaming is an alternative to work or a way out of financial difficulties - limit the use of marketing promotions that reward the highest spenders - display clearly terms and conditions applicable to promotional activities, stamp date and time, and do not unreasonably alter subsequent to the wagering activity - only ever accurately represent the chances of winning, prizes and odds etc. - exclude any content that is designed to exploit an individual's financial anxieties - do not encourage consumers to chase their losses - do not encourage discrimination on the basis of ethnicity, nationality, religion, gender, sexual orientation or age - exclude any content that includes or encourages violence, sexually exploitative themes or illegal behaviour - do not cooperate with, or support links to other commercials that are offering quick loans that can be drawn upon immediately for the purposes of gaming - Provide an unsubscribe, or opt out, facility for any Email or SMS communication.
+- do not offer unreasonable incentives for loyalty that are linked to winning more based on gaming more - focus on entertainment and do not state or suggest that gaming is an alternative to work or a way out of financial difficulties - display clearly terms and conditions applicable to promotional activities, stamp date and time, and do not unreasonably modify them after the wagering activity - would not be misleading about the possibility or chances of winning. - exclude any content that is designed to exploit an individual's financial anxieties

+- do not encourage consumers to chase their losses - do not imply that games of pure chance are games of skill or that their outcome depends on the player's experience, knowledge, perseverance, or, instinct.. - do not portray or incite product abuse, repetitive or uncontrolled purchases, excessive play nor an obsession with gambling. - do not denigrate a person who does not buy a ticket nor unduly praise a person who does buy a ticket. - avoid any discrimination on the basis of ethnicity, nationality, religion, gender, sexual orientation or age - exclude any content that includes or encourages violence, sexually exploitative themes or illegal activities. - do not cooperate with, refer to, nor support links where instant loans are offered. - provide an unsubscribe, or opt out, facility for any Email or SMS communication. - include a responsible play message in all advertising and marketing materials. - use specific Responsible Gaming purchased media messages. - use direct messages or direct contact limited to offer players at risk the use of all the Responsible Gaming tools available to them. - use bonuses and promotions balancing the obligation to protect players and the need to channel players away from illegal or less protective offers.